rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`color <color-label>`

     Color of packages that are available for installation and none of their versions in installed.
     The option is used during list operations.
+Default is normal.

 .. _color_list_available_reinstall-label:

 ``color_list_available_reinstall``
     :ref:`color <color-label>`

     Color of available packages that are identical to installed versions and are available for reinstalls.
+Default is bold,underline,green.
     The option is used during list operations.

 .. _color_list_available_upgrade-label: